GrammaTech/j8-tests/Readme.md

 Since this example only had a single <tt>--tool</tt> option only tests against WALA will be run.
 And because <tt>--app</tt> was provided, only tests against "hello" will be run.
-If <tt>--app</tt> was not provided, all applications would have been tests.
+If <tt>--app</tt> was not provided, all applications would have been tested.
 If additional <tt>--tool</tt> options were provided those tools would be tested too, in addition to WALA.
 If no
 <tt>--tool</tt> is specified no tests will be run (the test framework will
 not automatically obtain or build any tools, they must be provided